Susan Velazquez Colmant

 In general, I gravitate towards any story that details a complicated family dynamic, illustrates a transformative coming-of-age experience, and features unique voices like multicultural and LGBTQIA+ characters.
 To note, I’m open to stories where identity is the focus and also stories in which diverse identities play a secondary role to the main plot.

-For queries submitted from May 30th, 2024 through August 31st, 2024, I am ONLY looking for romantasy, romance, general upmarket fiction, and women’s fiction in young adult, new adult, and adult categories.
-I am not seeking graphic novels in these genres or queries in any other genres not specified here.
+For queries submitted from June 1st, 2025 through August 31st, 2025, I am ONLY looking for romantasy, romance, fantasy, general upmarket fiction, and women’s fiction in young adult, new adult, and adult categories.
+In 2025, I am also eagerly looking for adult nonfiction clients in the narrative nonfiction, pop science, pop culture, and self-help space with a special emphasis on writers from diverse backgrounds.

+I am NOT seeking any other genres not specified here.
 Please do not submit to me if your query does not fit within these parameters.

 To note, I do respond to every query but sometimes queries can get lost in QueryManager or in my inbox.
 If you have not received a response from me within 6 months of your initial sending, you may email to confirm the status of your query.